Adlanehichembr/safe-space/README.md

 # Safe Space - Team Vulnerable Populations
 ## NYU AD hackathon for the Social Good 2019**

-Team name: Bushra - Safe Space  -  بشرى
+Team name: Bushra - بشرى

 Description: To provide victims of domestic abuse an anonymous AI powered assistant for legal and emotional support.